smover/nn_tutorial/README.md

-# Feed Forward Neural Network --- classify points in a dot
+# Feed Forward Neural Network --- classify points

 Exercise from: https://github.com/Kulbear/deep-learning-coursera (solution to the Coursera class on Neural Networks and Deep Learning)